pmndrs/its-fine/README.md

 import { useNearestParent } from 'its-fine'

 function Component() {
-  // Returns a React Ref which points to the nearest parent element const parentRef: React.MutableRefObject<HTMLDivElement | undefined> = useNearestParent<HTMLDivElement>()
+  // Returns a React Ref which points to the nearest parent <div /> element.
+  // Omit the element type to match the nearest element of any kind const parentRef: React.MutableRefObject<HTMLDivElement | undefined> = useNearestParent<HTMLDivElement>('div')

   // Access parent Ref on mount
   React.useEffect(() => {